Hoi An Old Town Ticket, Entrance Fees & Sites

 Address: 10 Tran Phu – Hours: 8 a.m. to 5 p.m.

-This assembly hall was built in 1875 in honour of Chinese merchants who were mistaken for pirates and wrongfully killed; and, as a result, were granted deity status.
+Built in 1875, this assembly hall honours Chinese merchants mistaken for pirates and wrongfully killed; and, as a result, granted deity status.

 Hidden Hoi An’s thoughts

-Essentially a walk-through museum, Hoi An’s ancient town requires constant maintenance and upkeep.
-This is not cheap, and with the number of tourists flocking to Hoi An, the small cost of a ticket goes a long way to preserving this lovely old town for future generations.
+In conclusion, Hoi An’s Old Town is essentially a walk-through museum.
+It requires constant maintenance and upkeep.
+However this is not cheap, and with the number of tourists flocking to Hoi An, the small cost of a ticket goes a long way to preserving this lovely old town for future generations.

-Hidden’s Pick of Historical Sites Covered in the Ancient Town Ticket
+Hidden’s Pick of Historical Sites Covered in Hoi An’s Old Town Ticket

 - The Japanese Bridge is a 16th-century gem, a majestical beauty with an interesting history, don’t miss it.